abamrah/Masking-Cartridge-Case-using-YOLO-v8-and-SAM/README.md

+**How to Use**

+1) Create a folder named "yolov8_train_test" on Google Drive and upload all the files and folders to it.

+2) Open the Google Collab after it has been uploaded to the Google Drive

+3) connect the Google Drive folder "yolov8_train_test" to the Google Collab runtime

+4) create a T4 runtime (GPU) to run the notebook

+5) follow instructions in the notebook to successfully run the notebook cells.

+6) Run all cells except "Training" if no training is required

+**Output**

+- All the output files are stored in the output folder

+- Output/output folder contains all the masked images and mask files output by the SAM model

+- Output/predict folder contains all the bounding boxes files created by YOLO V8

+**Test with new Images**

+- add new .jpg images to the /test_images folder and run the YOLO V8 inference and SAM inference to get the masked image.

+**Report**

 **Abstract**

 The manual masking of fired cartridge cases, a critical function in forensic ballistics, is a process that has traditionally been time-consuming and prone to human error.
 To address these challenges, this report introduces a novel algorithm designed to automate the masking and coloring of cartridge case images.
 This automation is particularly vital for sorting and comparing cases to determine their firearm origins, a task of paramount importance in police investigations.